Japan's Nintendo reports 36 percent jump in operating profit, beating expectations

 TOKYO: Japan's Nintendo Co Ltd reported a 36 percent jump in quarterly operating profit on Thursday, beating market expectations, buoyed by strong software sales of its hybrid home-portable Switch device.

-The Kyoto-based gaming company said operating profit for the September-December period was 158.6 billion yen (US$1.46 billion).
+The Kyoto-based gaming company said operating profit for the October-December period was 158.6 billion yen (US$1.46 billion).

 That compared with the 149 billion yen average of 11 analyst estimates compiled by Refinitiv.